tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/深度归档存储简介_intl_en.md

 >?The storage days are counted with 24 hours as 1 day, starting from the time the object was modified.

 - **QPS for restoration requests**: 100 requests/sec.
-- **Region**: currently, DEEP ARCHIVE is only available in Beijing, Shanghai, Guangzhou, and Chengdu regions.
+- **Region**: currently, DEEP ARCHIVE is only available in Beijing, Shanghai, Guangzhou, Chengdu,and Tokyo regions.
 Many more regions will open up in the future.
 - **Use**: currently, DEEP ARCHIVE cannot be used for MAZ-enabled buckets.
 - **Operation**: objects cannot be uploaded to DEEP ARCHIVE using the APPEND Object API.
 - **Restore requests**: each restore request can use only one of the three restoration mode.
 If there are multiple restore requests sent for the same object for which a restore request is already being executed, COS will automatically choose the request with the fastest mode to execute among all of them.